About the OTOP

 There are three distinct groundwater areas in the OTOP sub-region, the inland basins, the coastal plains and the downlands.
 The quality of groundwater is influenced by geology, depth, land use and recharge sources.
 In those areas where groundwater recharge is dominated by drainage from the soil (as opposed to from river sources), excess nitrates can be carried into groundwater.

-Submissions on PC7 opened on 20 July 2019 and close on 13 September.
+Submissions on PC7 opened on 20 July 2019 and closed on 13 September.

 Key changes under Proposed Plan Change 7 for OTOP